factopolis/factopolis/content/docs/faq.md

 We try very hard to examine issues for veracity as dispassionately as possible, discounting partisanship.

 If you feel we have made a factual error we encourage you to contact us as soon as possible, but keep in mind that we don't generally do any fact checking ourselves.
-Our role is largely as an aggregator of fact checks done by [credible organizations](/checker).
+Our role is largely as an aggregator of fact checks done by [other organizations](/checker).

 #### The "last modified" date is confusing.